syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Callbacks

-The SfDataPager provides `onPageNavigationStart` and `onPageNavigationEnd` callbacks to listen the page navigation in widget level.
+You can use [onPageNavigationStart](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/onPageNavigationStart.html) and [onPageNavigationEnd](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/onPageNavigationEnd.html) callbacks to show and hide the loading indicator when navigating between pages.

 Typically, these callbacks are used to show and hide loading indicator.